jmartinezdiz/list-gem/README.md

 # List

-This reposoitory contains a example of ruby gem creation using a List as example.
+This repository contains a example of ruby gem creation using a List as example.

 This repository is designed for educational purposes.